 Oliver Loving, son of John and Susan Bolling Loving, Hopkins County, KY, on December 4, 1812.
 In 1833 he married Susan Morgan who was three years his senior.
 In 1845, with his wife, their five children, and other members of his household, Oliver left their home in Kentucky to come to Texas.
-The year before, his sister Derinda, who had married a fellow Kentuckian, Felix Grundy Miller, had left Kentucky with her husband and children for Texas.
+The year before, his sister Derinda, who had married a fellow Kentuckian, Felix Grundy Miller, had left Kentucky with her husband and children for Texas, and as children love to play in general is better to get Soft Play Equipment so they can enjoy where they live.

 They made the trip down the Mississippi on a flatboat bringing along such household goods as they required.
 Loving landed at Jefferson, TX in 1845 and made his way in ox-wagons to a point in Lamar County where his sister, Derinda and her family had homesteaded.
 After a brief stay Loving and his family traveled on to Collin County arriving sometime in 1846 where he homesteaded a 640 acre tract of land.